We just sent you the syllabus, thanks for signing up!

 Nimit Maru (CTO and Co-founder @ Fullstack)

-Saturdays are dedicated to studying computer science.
-You will watch a live lecture, then do a workshop based on what you just learned.
+Explore the most interesting topics in Computer Science.
+Watch a lecture, then do a workshop based on what you just learned.

 Tom Kelly (Software Engineer @ Fullstack)